serverlessworkflow/specification/specification/README.md

 ### Workflow Expressions

-Different parts of the workflow definition such as [transitions](#Transition-Definition), [retries](#Retry-Definition), [errors](#Error-Definition), etc include 'expression' parameters which define expressions that have to be evaluated against state or error data.
+Different parts of the workflow definition such as [transitions](#Transition-Definition), [retries](#Retry-Definition), [errors](#Error-Definition), etc include 'expression' parameters.
+These parameters define expressions that have to be evaluated against state or error data.

-Many different expression langauges exist and runtimes implementations may decided to implement some which may not be available under other runtimes.
-As mentioned one of the main goals of this specification is portability.
-As such we feel that defining a single expression language to be used is very important, even if it lowers possible adoption because it enhances the portability of the spec.
+Many different expression langauges exist and runtime implementations may decide to implement some that may not be available under other runtimes.
+As mentioned above, one of the main goals of this specification is portability.
+As such, we feel that defining a single expression language to be used is very important, even if it lowers possible adoption because it enhances the portability of the specification.

-After looking at many different expression languages we decided to make the [Common Expression Language (CEL)](https://opensource.google/projects/cel) the expression language of choice for the Serverless Workflow specification.
+After looking at many different expression languages, we decided to make the [Common Expression Language (CEL)](https://opensource.google/projects/cel) the expression language of choice for the Serverless Workflow specification.
 Using CEL should be part of the conformance to the specification.
 You can find the CEL language definitions information [here](https://github.com/google/cel-spec/blob/master/doc/langdef.md).